emagnier/romcal/README.md

 This ensures that Romcal provides accurate, canonical liturgical data for any application.

-## ⚡ Performance & Architecture
+## 🚀 Performance & Available Tools

 Written in Rust, Romcal delivers exceptional performance with strong typing, JSON schemas, and clean APIs.
-Available as a Rust crate, CLI tool, and native bindings for JavaScript/TypeScript and Python.
-Perfect for building liturgical applications across platforms.

-## 🛠️ Available tools
+Available as:

-- **Rust crate**: Core library available via [crates.io](https://crates.io/)
+- **Rust crate**: Core library via [crates.io](https://crates.io/)
 - **CLI**: Command-line interface for terminal usage and automation
 - **JavaScript/TypeScript**: [npm package](https://www.npmjs.com/package/romcal) with WASM bindings and tree-shaking support
 - **Python**: [PyPI package](https://pypi.org/project/romcal/) with PyO3 bindings and Pydantic models

+Perfect for building liturgical applications across platforms.

-## 🚀 Quick start
+## ⚡ Quick start

 To use Romcal in your project, see our [complete documentation](docs/) for installation and usage instructions.